The Best Christmas Markets in Austria

 Klagenfurt is at the eastern end of the Wörthersee, and around the lake you’ll find several more Christmas markets and events if you fancy getting out and exploring.
 Velden, at the western end of the lake, is known as the Town of Angels, and it gets beautifully decorated with lights during the festive season.
 You can take boat trips on the Wörthersee, while children can take pony rides in Kurpark and also send their Christmas wish lists straight to Santa attached to a balloon.

 A particularly unique Christmas market takes place at the foot of the Pyramidenkogel viewing tower.
-100 metres in height, the structure is the tallest wooden observation tower in the world, and is even more spectacular when it's lit up at night.
-If you have a head for heights, head up to the observation decks for spectacular views of the Wörthersee and surrounding Eastern Alps, then make a quick descent via the tower's giant slide.
+One hundred metres in height, the structure is the tallest wooden observation tower in the world, and is even more spectacular when it's lit up at night.
+If you have a head for heights, go up to the observation decks for spectacular views of the Wörthersee and surrounding Eastern Alps, then make a quick descent via the tower's giant slide.
 The market's stalls offer crafts and local farmers' products, while there's also live music.
 Kids can visit the specially designed Christmas house, where they can meet animals including llamas, goats, and donkeys.

 Keep exploring with our Christmas market blogs: visit the UK's best Christmas markets, our favourite Christmas markets in Europe, the top Christmas markets in Eastern Europe, and Germany's favourite Christmas markets.